IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - ==what do?==
 - encounter against some of Raven's agents.
 Or Zora somehow tries to fuck them over, put them on the wrong trail? lead to an ambush
 - Raven thinks there's something sus abt the kites - sidequest?
-Gyrfalcon's apartment
-- Owl has set some trap here - something to fightttt
-	- plant mimics? but more difficult
-- newly replaced window
-- mailbox: correspondence with gandras dol
-- gyrfalcon was a kite fighting fan? like raven? connections, were they working together? or was looking for valespinner?
-- point to the reservoirs
 Danger in the Reservoirs
 - gyrfalcon was investigating this - had questions around reduced security at cistern entrances, their soldiers were called back without their order
 - kill/take out all the clerics responsible for purification - to what end?